 During the second world war, the RAF carried out some testing to find out why some night fighter pilots were more successful than others at finding enemy aircraft during night flights.
 The most famous of these was John Cunningham, who had the nickname “Cat’s Eyes Cunningham” due to his amazing success.

 What the RAF doctors noticed was that many of the best night fighter pilots didn’t smoke.
 Further investigation led to the conclusion that smoking affects the cones and rods in the eyes which affects night vision detrimentally.

 I hope I didn’t make this explanation of how safe is flying at night too complicated.
 Please feel free to let me know in the comments.

-You may also be interested in my article on How to get over your fear of flying (with a free ebook) and How safe is flying in turbulence?
+You may also be interested in my articles on How to get over your fear of flying (with a free ebook) Why do planes leave trails? and How safe is flying in turbulence?